 I’ve discovered those are the three of the hardest words to say.
-And when I confess that to budding writers, I get the same reaction.
-Fear of being found out for the fraud I really am.
+And when I confess that to budding writers, I get the same reaction from them.
+Fear of being found out for the frauds they really are.
 The big names, those are the Writers.
-Me, I just write…and edit…and develop another person’s ideas into a book.
+Me, I’m a word processor.
+I just write . . . and edit . . . and see books through to publication.

 “Yeah, but what do you DO?”

 Because I began my writing career in Alaska newspapers and magazines, Alaska subjects have long been my expertise.
 There are other Tricia Browns in the databases.
 I always tell people, “If it’s about Alaska, it’s mine.”
 I lived here for twenty-one years before moving to Oregon to accept a publishing job.
 I continued to make frequent trips north, until we were able to move back in mid-2015.
 So, traveling all over the state to visit classrooms, speak, do research and find inspiration is part of the job, too.